 Moving on, let’s take a look at the WebGUI of the Portal Smart Gigabit WiFi Mesh Router which provides more detailed configurations and settings compared to the mobile app.
-As usual, access the router via the gateway IP address. the difference is that there are no login account but just a password field to get into the detailed settings of the Portal Smart Gigabit WiFi Mesh Router.
+As usual, access the router via the gateway IP address. the difference is that there is no login account but just a password field to get into the detailed settings of the Portal Smart Gigabit WiFi Mesh Router.
 Hopefully, they will improve on this in the subsequent upgrades.

-Upon going in, one will noticed the difference in the degree of configuration options between the WebGUI and the Portal Mobile App.
-Here, we are able to setup detailed wireless configuration, Service VLAN, Firewall and Port Forwarding and even Parental Controls.
+Upon going in, one will notice the difference in the degree of configuration options between the WebGUI and the Portal Mobile App.
+Here, we are able to set up detailed wireless configuration, Service VLAN, Firewall and Port Forwarding, and even Parental Controls.

-The LAN settings allows for configurations of IP address Range as well as DHCP reservations.
+The LAN settings allow for configurations of IP address Range as well as DHCP reservations.
 These are critical settings for me but not available via the Portal Mobile App.

 After I’ve gotten the Portal Smart Gigabit WiFi Mesh Router up and running with basic settings, I did a very simple layman test of the WiFi coverage by moving around my house and checking for blind spots.
 Surprisingly, my previous blind spots have at least 2 bars on my iPhone and iPad Pro.
 I streamed a YouTube HD video from those locations and it was smooth and seamless.
-It seems that without another unit of the Portal Smart Gigabit WiFi Mesh Router, some how, the single unit of router is able to improve my WiFi coverage at home by leaps and bounds.
-This prompts me to want to conduct a heatmap of the WiFi signals of my house which I’ll cover in a next review.
+It seems that without another unit of the Portal Smart Gigabit WiFi Mesh Router, somehow, the single unit of the router is able to improve my WiFi coverage at home by leaps and bounds.
+This prompts me to want to conduct a heatmap of the WiFi signals of my house which I’ll cover in the next review.

 For now, I have to say that I AM VERY impressed with the performance of the Portal Smart Gigabit WiFi Mesh Router.
 For less than S$200, suddenly all my previous issues with connectivity are gone.
 Just imagine what 2 units can do.
-Maybe the Portal Smart Gigabit WiFi Mesh Router does live up to its name.
-Nevertheless, I’ll try to conduct a more scientific test soon and share with everyone.
+Maybe the Portal Smart Gigabit WiFi Mesh Router] does live up to its name.
+Nevertheless, I’ll try to conduct a more scientific test soon and share it with everyone.